-Maintains a standard of term performance of a minimum of 75 percent completion rate AND a minimum GPA of 2.25 until such time as satisfactory cumulative measures are met.
+Maintains a standard of term performance of a minimum of 75 percent completion rate AND a minimum GPA of 2.15 until such time as satisfactory cumulative measures are met.

-Probation: A student whose suspension period of one year has passed or who has been granted reinstatement through the appeal process shall be placed on probation.
+Probation: A student whose suspension period has passed or who has been granted reinstatement through the appeal process shall be placed on probation.
 If, at the end of that evaluation period, a student on probation status:

-- Has met the college's cumulative grade point average and completion percentage standards, the student shall be returned to good academic standing. - Has not met the college's cumulative grade point average and completion percentage standards but has met the conditions specified in his/her academic plan AND a standard of term performance of a minimum of 75 percent completion rate AND a minimum GPA of 2.25, the student shall retain his/her financial aid and registration eligibility under a probationary status for a subsequent evaluation period. - Has not met the college's cumulative GPA and completion percentage standards and also has not met the conditions specified in his/her academic plan, the student shall be re-suspended immediately upon completion of the evaluation period.
+- Has met the college's cumulative grade point average and completion percentage standards, the student shall be returned to good academic standing. - Has not met the college's cumulative grade point average and completion percentage standards but has met the conditions specified in their academic plan AND a standard of term performance of a minimum of 75 percent completion rate AND a minimum GPA of 2.15, the student shall retain their financial aid and registration eligibility under a probationary status for a subsequent evaluation period. - Has not met the college's cumulative GPA and completion percentage standards and also has not met the conditions specified in their academic plan, the student shall be re-suspended immediately upon completion of the evaluation period.
 The suspension period is for one calendar year; students must appeal for potential financial aid reinstatement.